alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Set up the IGV genome browser
 Once everything is downloaded, set up an IGV profile to look at sample alignments.
 [IGV](https://igv.org/doc/desktop/#DownloadPage/) is a genome browser that helps visualize genome annotations and sequence alignments.
 1. Open IGV and select "Genomes > Load genome from file”.
 Select the **IRGSP-1.0_genome.fa** file (downloaded to the "Source" directory).
 Once loaded on IGV, the IRGSP-1.0 genome should show up in the browser and be available to select from the drop-down list of genomes.
-2. Load in genome annotations by selecting “File > Load from file” and choosing your annotation file.
-I like the **transcripts.gff** file (found in the "Source/IRGSP-1.0_representative" directory).
+2. Load in genome annotations by selecting “File > Load from file” and select the **transcripts.gff** file (found in the "Source/IRGSP-1.0_representative" directory).
-3. After setting your browser up, you can save your session by creating an IGV profile.
+3. After setting your browser up, save your session by creating an IGV profile.
 Select “File > Save session” and name the session file whatever you’d like.
 Save this file to a directory you will remember (such as the "Source" directory).
 If you add any new annotations or alignments to this session, make sure to re-save the session file before closing IGV!
 To re-load your session, go to “File > Open session” and select the .xml session file you saved.

 *Note: If you move your genome, annotations, sequence files, or .xml session file to a different directory then the session will no longer load properly in IGV, so make sure these files stay where they are when you save your session.*

 ## Collect or create Nipponbare genome annotations for genes of interest
 Next, use BLAST to search for your genes of interest within the Nipponbare reference genome.
-Input all your sequences as a FASTA file into the script (Mine is called **OsPSY_vars.fa**, found in the "Source" directory.
-You can use any other FASTA you prefer).
-This script saves BLAST results as **IRGSP-1.0_BLASTsearch.txt** into the "Output" directory.
+Input all your sequences as a FASTA file into the script (Mine is called **OsPSY_vars.fa**, found in the "Source" directory).
+This script saves the BLAST results to **IRGSP-1.0_BLASTsearch.txt** in the "Output" directory.

 ```{bash}